kimchitsigai/Articles-and-Tutorials/wordpress_local_dev_w_vagrant.md

-Why & How-to Set Up a WordPress Local-Development Environment with Vagrant
+Why &amp; How-to Set Up a WordPress Local-Development Environment with Vagrant
 ====

 ### The Limitations of LAMP Stacks